-Gott is one of the members of the United Nations Foundation's Global Entrepreneurs Council, a group of individuals, all under the age of 40, from industries including media, technology and finance, convened by the UN Foundation to advise the United Nations and UN Foundation on how to accelerate their philanthropic efforts, and further the mission of the UN's Millennium Development Goals.
+Gott is one of the founding members of the United Nations Foundation's Global Entrepreneurs Council, a select group of individuals, all under the age of 40, from industries including media, technology and finance, convened by the UN Foundation to advise the United Nations and UN Foundation on how to accelerate their philanthropic efforts, and further the mission of the UN's Millennium Development Goals.

 Gott recently produced a successful reality series in conjunction with Hyde Park Entertainment.
 The series brought together teams of aspiring filmmakers who were tasked with telling global humanitarian stories through documentaries.
 The winning team was announced at the Cannes Film Festival and the winning documentary film screened at The United Nations.
 The series premiered on Participant Media’s Pivot cable network, and aired globally on the National Geographic Channel in international markets.

 Gott has produced celebrity-driven PSAs for both the U.S. Government's USAID "Let Girls Learn" campaign as well as the UN's climate initiative efforts.

 Gott is the Chairman of the Starlight Children's Foundation, founded by Oscar-winning director Steven Speilberg and Peter Samuelson more than 3 decades ago.
 The Starlight Children’s Foundation is one of the world's largest youth health-focused non-profits, which provides ongoing support for children and their families from diagnosis through the entire course of medical treatment (www.starlight.org).